Evocalize/slate/source/includes/_jwt_token.md

 - If successful, the user is authenticated, and the Evocalize CMP UI loads.
   If an error or some failure occurs, then an error screen is displayed with a "try again" button that loads the `/sso` endpoint again when it is clicked.

-### Variables to Provide to Evocalize
-Setting up SSO requires some coordination with your Evocalize contact.
-Here are the variables you will need to send us:

-- The URL to which users will be redirected from our application when they need to be authenticated (for example, after their login has expired).
-  - Typically, we recommend staging and production endpoints for this level of integration.